imanom/Stock-Tracker-Dashboard/README.md

 A dashboard to track the price of your stocks, in real-time.
 This platform will display the user's list of companies with their current shares and values.
+On signing up, the user will be allocated a random number of stocks chosen from the existing stocks in the DB.
+All computations performed for incrementing/decrementing the value of each stock has been attempted to closely imitate a real scenario.
-The value of these shares change with respect to time.
+The value of these shares change dynamically with respect to time.
+Socket.IO has been used to achieve real-time interaction.

 To view this application, visit the following URL.